Chicken buses in Belize & beyond: A Central America Survival Guide

 It’s not uncommon that even the times displayed up at the bus terminal for chicken buses in Belize are out of date.
 Your best bet is always to ask the steward who helps call and load the buses, or someone who works at a shop of the terminals in smaller towns.
 There’s almost no reliable time information for chicken buses in Belize available online, so you need to rely on the locals’ knowledge a lot.

 2. Pay onboard chicken buses in Belize

-Unlike buses in other parts of Latin America, tickets for chicken buses in Belize cannot be bought in advance.
+Unlike buses in other parts of Central America, tickets for chicken buses in Belize cannot be bought in advance.
 They can’t even be bought at the terminal, nor in most cases, from the bus driver.
 Instead, a few minutes into the trip, the bus assistant will come down the aisle and charge all those who haven’t paid yet.
 Sometimes you get a receipt, other times you’re just relying on the memory of the assistant – but as a foreigner you don’t have worry about them not remembering you!
 On average, chicken buses in Belize cost around 3-4 BZ$ per hour of travel.